 Figure 6: Rectangle placed to cover the entire slide

 - Right-click the rectangle and choose Send to Back | Send Backwards as shown in Figure 7.

 Figure 7: Send Backward option selected for the rectangle

-- This places your rectangle one layer back -- this brings the triangle right in front, as shown in Figure 8.
+- This places your rectangle one layer back and brings the triangle right in front, as shown in Figure 8.

 Figure 8: Rectangle sent backward

 - Now, first select the rectangle, then Shift-click on the triangle so that both are selected.
-Now choose the Shape Combine option (highlighted in red in Figure 9).
+Now choose the Shape Combine option (highlighted in red within Figure 9).